Agnt-L/adr/README.md

 Continuous (in `train_cont` and `train_cont`) or categorical frequency values (in `train_classes` and `test_classes`) can be used.
 The resulting evaluation files in the data folder have a specified extension, for example  '_classes' or '_cont'. `final_eval_binary` needs to be given binary thresholds that can either be optimized for the categorical or the continous data.
 Optimal binary thresholds can be produced by the method `thresholds.binary_thresh([training set], zeros, k, alpha, [number of cross-validation splits])`.

 Run `randSearchExp([number of cross-validation splits], [number of iterations], zeros, [training set])` for hyperparameter optimization.
 It will print out a line of the hyperparameters producing the pareto optimal pairs of RMSE and PR AUC.
 A line with PR AUC values and a line with RMSE values.
 One can then choose the desired hyperparameter combination and set them as global variables.
 Then run the final evaluation.

+**Sources**

+The implementation of ComplEx algorithm [1], matrix decomposition [2], and deep learning framework [3] are largely based on already existing implementations.
+The implementation of ComplEx algorithm is based on a demo [5] of the StellarGraph library [4].
+The matrix decomposition implementation is based on a GitHub repository [8] made by some of the authors of the corresponding paper [2].
+The implementation of the deep learning framework is also based on a GitHub repository [6], which is related to a paper on neural fingerprints [7] resembling the ones used in the deep learning framework [3].

+Index of Cited References
+[1] Trouillon, T., Welbl, J., Riedel, S., Gaussier, É., & Bouchard, G. (2016).
+Complex embeddings for simple link prediction.
+CoRR, abs/1606.06357.

+[2] Galeano, D., Li, S., Gerstein, M., & Paccanaro, A. (2020).
+Predicting the frequencies of drug side effects.
+Nature Communications, 11(1), 4575. doi: 10.1038/s41467-020-18305-y.

+[3] Dey, S., Luo, H., Fokoue, A., Hu, J., & Zhang, P. (2018).
+Predicting adverse drug reactions through interpretable deep learning framework.
+BMC Bioinformatics, 19(21), 476. doi: 10.1186/s12859-018-2544-0.

+[4] Data61, C. (2018).
+Stellargraph machine learning library.
+Retrieved from https://github.com/stellargraph/stellargraph.

+[5] Data61, C. (2018).
+Knowledge graph link prediction with complex.
+Retrieved from https://stellargraph.readthedocs.io/en/stable/demos/link-prediction/complex-link-prediction.html.

+[6] Duvenaud, D. M., & Adams, R. P. (2018). neural-fingerprint.
+Retrieved from https://github.com/HIPS/neural-fingerprint.

+[7] Duvenaud, D., Maclaurin, D., Aguilera-Iparraguirre, J., Gómez-Bombarelli, R., Hirzel, T., Aspuru-Guzik, A., & Adams, R. P. (2015).
+Convolutional networks on graphs for learning molecular fingerprints.
+Retrieved from https://arxiv.org/abs/1509.09292.